Best subscription billing software: 6 top platforms compared [2026]

 - Payment orchestration: across multiple PSPs based on cost, approval rates, and geography.
 Token vault for secure credential storage.
 Automated failover when providers go down.

-- Global payment infrastructure: Direct acquiring relationships and connectors to alternative payment methods (wallets, local schemes, bank transfers) across major markets.
+- Global payment infrastructure: Direct acquiring relationships and connectors to (wallets, local schemes, bank transfers) across major markets.

 This structure lets teams handle billing logic and payment performance from one platform instead of stitching together separate tools.